OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 No matter how complex a reference structure gets, the list of rules remains short.

 * A reference variable stores a reference to its pointee.
 The pointee, in turn, stores something useful.

 * The dereference operation on a reference accesses its pointee.
   A reference may only be dereferenced after it has been assigned to refer to a pointee.
   Most reference bugs involve violating this one rule.

 * Allocating a reference does not automatically assign it to refer to a pointee.
-Assigning the reference to refer to a specific pointee is a separate operation which is easy to forget.
+  Assigning the reference to refer to a specific pointee is a separate operation, which is easy to forget.

-* Assignment between two references makes them refer to the same pointee which introduces ``object sharing``.
+* Assignment between two references makes them refer to the same pointee, which introduces ``object sharing``.

 Java References Features
 ------------------------

-The Java references have two main features.
+Java references have two main features.

 * Fewer bugs.
-Because the language implements the reference manipulation accurately and automatically, the most common reference bug are no longer possible, Yay!
+  Because the language implements the reference manipulation accurately and automatically, the most common reference bug are no longer possible.
+Yay!
   Also, the Java runtime system checks each reference value every time it is used, so NULL reference dereferences are caught immediately on the line where they occur.
   This can make a programmer much more productive.

 * Slower.
 Because the language takes responsibility for implementing so much reference machinery at runtime, Java code runs slower than other languages like C and C++.
-(There are other reasons for Java to run slowly as well.
-There is active research in making Java faster in interesting ways |---| the Sun "Hot Spot" project.)
-In any case, the appeal of increased programmer efficiency and fewer bugs makes the slowness worthwhile for some  applications.
+  But the appeal of increased programmer efficiency and fewer bugs makes the slowness worthwhile for many applications.

 How Are References Implemented In The Machine?
 ----------------------------------------------

 How are references implemented?
 The short explanation is that every area of memory in the machine has a numeric address like 1000 or 20452.
 A reference to an area of memory is really just an integer which is storing the address of that area of memory.
 The dereference operation looks at the address, and goes to that area of memory to retrieve the pointee stored there.
 Reference assignment just copies the numeric address from one reference to another.
 The NULL value is generally just the numeric address 0 |---| the computer just never allocates a pointee at 0 so that address can be used to represent NULL.
 A bad reference is really just a reference which contains a NULL value.
 The reference has not yet been assigned the specific address of a valid pointee.
 This is why dereference operations with bad references are so unpredictable.

 Why Are Bad Reference Bugs So Common?
 -------------------------------------

 Why is it so often the case that programmers will allocate a reference, but forget to set it to refer to a pointee?
 The rules for references do not seem that complex, yet every programmer makes this error repeatedly.
 Why?
 The problem is that we are trained by the tools we use.
 Simple variables don't require any extra setup.
-You can allocate a simple variable, such as ``int`` , and use it immediately.
+You can allocate a simple variable, such as ``int``, and use it immediately.
 All that ``int``, ``char`` or ``boolean`` variables you have written has trained you, quite reasonably, that a variable may be used once it is declared.
 Unfortunately, references look like simple variables but they require the extra initialization before use.
 It's unfortunate, in a way, that references happen look like other variables, since it makes it easy to forget that the rules for their use are very different.
 Oh well.
 Try to remember to assign your references to refer to pointees.
 But don't be surprised when you forget, and your program breaks.

 .. odsascript:: AV/PointersSushma/num42CON.js